 Research Associate Professor of Biomedical Engineering

-1994, Bachelors, Biophysics, University of Science and Technology
+- Bachelor's Degree, Biophysics, University of Science & Technology of China

 - 2008 NIH Grant No. IR3EB008957-01 NIH/NIBIB EMBC08 conference support award

 - 2008 James H. Zumberge Research and Innovation Fund USC Zumberge Individual Award

 - 2001 Fifth Annual Grodins Graduate Research Symposium, Department of Biomedical Engineering, University of Southern California First Place Award for Platform Presentation